ANtlord/Forge/README.md

 It is library of additional useful shortcuts for C++ development

 Features:
-* split — tool for splitting STL string to vector of strings by delimeter symbol
+* split — tool for splitting STL string to vector of strings by delimeter symbol.
+* trim — tool for removing spaces in begin and end from string values.